omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

 where `45` is the item set ID.

-You can serve more than one item ID, or more than one item set ID, by including the values separated by commas in the same place, for example:
+You can serve more than one item ID, or more than one item set ID, by including the values separated by commas in the same place.
+For example:

 `
 https://example.com/omeka-s/iiif-presentation/3/item/6,7,8,9
 `

-The values can be in any order, and will appear in the viewer in the given order.
+The values can be in any order and will appear in the viewer in the given order.

-You can test that the module is working correctly by going directly to a viewer or manifest URL in your browser.
+You can test that the module is working correctly.
+Go directly to a viewer or manifest URL in your browser.

 For the viewer, you should see your item's media load in the viewer with metadata in the sidebar.
 The URL will be redirected to something in the form of